TranPhucVinh/Cplusplus/Object-oriented programming/Inheritance/Virtual function.md

 ```
 # override keyword

+**Function overriding** is a redefinition of the base class function in its derived class with the same signature i.e. return type and parameters.
+In overriding, both base class and derived class method has the same signature.

 It's better to add the ``override`` keyword, **which is supported since C++11**, to the function in the derived class which used the virtual function, atlthough don't call it give no compilation error.
 This will be easier to to read the code as ``override`` will state that the function calling it is the derived function of the virtual function.

 Adding ``override`` to the function which isn't derived from the virtual function gives compilation error.